Leeds Climate Commission is running a campaign to encourage organisations to share their climate commitments.

 When to post

-For each month, the Leeds Climate Commission invites you to post on social media either on the day of the BBC Radio 5 Live coverage, or any day(s) of that week.
-There will be a theme for each month, and we will update this page to include information on these.
+For each month, we invite you to post on social media either on the day of the BBC Radio 5 Live coverage, or any day(s) of that week.

-Feel free to insert a URL to your website for more info if you would like to.
+(Feel free to insert a URL to your website for more information.)

 For any questions about the campaign please contact Kate Lock, Communications and Policy Officer for Leeds Climate Commission, on K.M.Lock@leeds.ac.uk